tanyuanru/tanyuanru.github.io/_pages/about.md

 ## Before the Ph.D.

-Before starting my Ph.D., I worked as a _Learning Experience Designer for Accessibility_ at the [Center for Academic Innovation](https://ai.umich.edu/) at the University of Michigan–Ann Arbor, under the mentorship of [Professor Rebecca Quintana](https://marsal.umich.edu/directory/faculty-staff/rebecca-quintana).
+Before starting my Ph.D., I worked as a _Learning Experience Designer for Accessibility_ at the <a href="https://ai.umich.edu/" target="_blank" rel="noopener noreferrer">Center for Academic Innovation</a> at the University of Michigan–Ann Arbor, under the mentorship of <a href="https://marsal.umich.edu/directory/faculty-staff/rebecca-quintana" target="_blank" rel="noopener noreferrer">Professor Rebecca Quintana</a>.
 It was my first full-time role after graduate school, and a place where I grew as both a designer and a researcher.

-In this role, I worked with [instructors](https://www.youtube.com/watch?v=KDKdWDTVEzE&t=94s&ab_channel=CenterforAcademicInnovation) who were passionate about making online learning more inclusive and accessible.
+In this role, I worked with <a href="https://www.youtube.com/watch?v=KDKdWDTVEzE&t=94s&ab_channel=CenterforAcademicInnovation" target="_blank" rel="noopener noreferrer">instructors</a> who were passionate about making online learning more inclusive and accessible.
 I also contributed to research projects focused on understanding learning experience design.
-One of my favorite projects with Rebecca explored how different forms of representation—both [beaded artifacts](https://dl.acm.org/doi/10.1145/3170427.3188650) and [digital visualizations](https://link.springer.com/article/10.1007/s11528-021-00592-x)—can shape the way designers think.
+One of my favorite projects with Rebecca explored how different forms of representation—both <a href="https://dl.acm.org/doi/10.1145/3170427.3188650" target="_blank" rel="noopener noreferrer">beaded artifacts</a> and <a href="https://link.springer.com/article/10.1007/s11528-021-00592-x" target="_blank" rel="noopener noreferrer">digital visualizations</a>—can shape the way designers think.
 (P.S.
 We ended up decorating our desks with those beaded artifacts, and it remains one of my favorite memories.)

-I hold an M.A. in Education from the University of Michigan–Ann Arbor advised by [Professor Chris Quintana](https://marsal.umich.edu/directory/faculty-staff/christopher-quintana), and a B.S. in Information Management Systems from Tianjin University of Technology in China.
+I hold an M.A. in Education from the University of Michigan–Ann Arbor advised by <a href="https://marsal.umich.edu/directory/faculty-staff/christopher-quintana" target="_blank" rel="noopener noreferrer">Professor Chris Quintana</a>, and a B.S. in Information Management Systems from Tianjin University of Technology in China.

 These educational and professional experiences—and the people I’ve been lucky to work with—continue to shape how I approach problems: creatively, collaboratively, and with care.